Jay-esp/stm32h743zi2_nt35510_lvgl_demo/README.md

 CLK PA5

 A few issues however:
-- serial monitor no longer works, some pins are shared between display and stlink uart, maybe the clock setting disturbs it too.
+- serial monitor no longer works, some pins are shared between display and stlink uart
-- an invalidate screen command is included, without it the cpu is less loaded but the display is garbled.
-Let me know if you have solutions to these issues.